fossil-lib/fscl-xtest-cython/README.md

 ## Contributing

-If you're interested in contributing to this project, please consider opening pull requests or creating issues on the [GitHub repository](https://github.com/dreamer-coding-555/meson-lib-c).
+If you're interested in contributing to this project, please consider opening pull requests or creating issues on the [GitHub repository](https://github.com/fossil-lib/fscl-xtest-cython).

 ## Feedback and Support

-If you encounter any issues, have questions, or would like to provide feedback, don't hesitate to open an issue on the [GitHub repository](https://github.com/dreamer-coding-555/meson-lib-c/issues).
+If you encounter any issues, have questions, or would like to provide feedback, don't hesitate to open an issue on the [GitHub repository](https://github.com/fossil-lib/fscl-xtest-cython/issues).

 ## License

-This project is licensed under the [Apache License 2.0](LICENSE).
+This project is licensed under the [Mozilla Public License](LICENSE).

 ---